Help for Caregivers of Elderly Parents In the Workplace

 Talking about the stresses of being a caregiver is difficult with others who don’t understand and who may be judgmental.
 Help for caregivers of elderly parents comes by meeting other caregivers in the workplace and outside of work who are empathetic and who understand the stresses involved in being a caregiver.

-Caregivers who self-isolate from other family members and friends fall into deep depressions—others consider suicide.
+Caregivers who self-isolate from other family members and friends fall into deep depression—others consider suicide.
 Statistics confirm that caregivers suffer physical and emotional health declines and experience poorer health than the spouse or elderly parent, for whom the caregiver provides care.

 Caregiving Is a Life Transition